skentafi/AI-Recipe-Planner-ADK/README.md

 - More ADK features (multi‑agent collaboration, context memory)

-- Vision statement: With more time, these extensions would transform the planner into a full ecosystem for adaptive, health‑aware meal planning — combining structured recipes, nutritional insights, and interactive interfaces into a resilient agent platform.
+- Vision statement: With more time, these extensions would transform the planner into a full ecosystem for adaptive, health‑aware meal planning, combining structured recipes, nutritional insights, and interactive interfaces into a resilient agent platform.